ypid/seafile-wiki/Deploy-seafile-server-behind-nat.md

 If your port forwarding is not working, the reasons may be:

 - You have configured a wrong port forwarding
-- Your routers may need a restart
+- Your router may need a restart
 - You network may be down

 ## Use a Dynamic DNS Serivce